bchap1n/bchap1n.github.io/_posts/2017-10-16-save-your-history.md

 pretty neat alias in that script:  `ISH`

 ### lessons learned..
 I should have searched PSGallery earlier.
-I think I'll modify this script so that instead of pulling from Get-History, it pulls from a csv which will contain my `Save-Cmd` output.
-I'll have to also modify `Save-Cmd` function so that it stores the object output of `get-history` instead of just the command line.
+I plan to modify this script so that instead of pulling from Get-History, it pulls from a csv which will contain my `Save-Cmd` output.
+I'll have to also modify my `Save-Cmd` function so that it stores the object output of `get-history` instead of just the command line.
 Then i can make use of the gui and `invoke-command` feature in jsnover's script to work as a cool launcher for saved one-liners.